1. HOME

 How to Apply

-Requirements (2024) Applicants must:
+Requirements (2025) Applicants must:

 • · Have lost one or both parents.

-• · Be proficient in English, French or Portuguese.
+• · Be proficient in French

 • · Be able to participate in the two Ashinaga preparatory programs, over the course of one year, before attending university.
+(The only exception is if the student has already received an offer of admission from a French university that applies the tuition fee exemption)

 • · Be committed to return home, or to Sub-Saharan Africa, and contribute to society in Sub-Saharan Africa after graduating from university.